Nuno Gomes is a post-doctoral researcher at the William James Center for Research.

 His main research field is the behavioral and neural processing of emotionally relevant stimuli, a subject that he approaches from an evolutionary perspective.
-He obtained an individual doctoral fellowship from the FCT (Portuguese Foundation for Science and Technology), which enables him to develop his current research.
+He obtained an individual doctoral fellowship from the FCT (Portuguese Foundation for Science and Technology), which enabled him to develop his current research.
 The focus of his research is on exploring the modulatory effects of emotional chemosignals (e.g., fear and happiness body odors) in different group contexts (e.g., cooperation and competition) on human vigilance.

 Silva, F., Gomes, N., Korb, S., & Semin, G. R. (in press).
 Not all emotions are equal:Fear chemosignals lower awareness thresholds only for fearful faces.
 Chemical Senses. doi: 10.1093/chemse/bjaa047